 Asmir Gračanin and his team of researchers showed 60 different participants a stereotypical tearjerker movie, which was either La Vita è Bella or Hachi: A Dog’s Tale.
 As you may have guessed already, the idea was to get some of them to cry at what they saw.
 It worked.
 While 32 of the participants failed to shed a single tear, the 28 others cried at least once while watching the film.
-(Want to conduct your own experiment?
-Try getting through the saddest movie clip of all time without crying.)

 After that, it was about seeing how crying (or, indeed not crying) affected the participants’ moods.
 Researchers had each participant rate how they felt right away, 20 minutes after having a good old weep, and then again 90 minutes after crying.
 Those who didn’t shed a tear also rated their moods at the same intervals.